home ResumeDemoReelResearchSoftwareAnimationMusicPersonal

 Hair Meshes

-This image is the frontispiece of SIGGRAPH Asia 2009 proceedings.
+The hair mesh model on the left is used for modeling the hair on the right.
+This right image is the frontispiece of SIGGRAPH Asia 2009 proceedings.
 The model is prepared by Lee Perry-Smith using Hair Meshes (more specifically Hair Farm, the ultime hair plugin for 3ds Max).

 Abstract